AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 When a browser or some other user agent parses your HTML document, it sees this meta tag, which assures the browser that you encoded your file in UTF-8, the required standard per the HTML spec.
 So the browser will do its best to decode the contents of the HTML document using UTF-8.
 And if it fails to do so, then you lied.

 Now, why does this tag need to appear as early as possible in the `<head>` of a document?
 Well, because there are lots of other HTML tags—like meta descriptions or titles—that can appear elsewhere in the `<head>` or `<body>`, and those tags may contain non-ASCII characters in their `value` attributes.
-For example, a meta description tag could contain characters from Chinese or some other non-ASCII character set, and the browser needs to know how to decode those characters properly.
+For example, a meta description tag could contain characters from some other non-ASCII character set, and the browser needs to know how to decode those characters properly.
 By pure coincidence, it just so happens that all of the other characters between the very start of an HTML document and this meta tag are part of ASCII, so the browser can safely decode those bytes as-is until it reads the `charset`:

 ```html
 <!DOCTYPE html>